PatrickLang/Windows-K8s-Samples/README.md

 It's currently maintained in the [patricklang/fabrikamfiber](https://github.com/PatrickLang/fabrikamfiber/tree/k8s-support2) repo.

+## Simple web apps using Hyper-V isolation

+[HyperVExamples](./HyperVExample) has more details on how to enable the alpha Hyper-V support in Kubernetes 1.10 and later.
+It includes examples of deploying the same app that was built for 3 different OS versions.
+Without Hyper-V isolation, only one of the three will work.
+With Hyper-V isolation, all 3 can run side by side on Windows Server version 1803.

 ## Random Tips

 - Greg Bayer has a good blog post on [Moving FIles from one Git Repository to Another, Preserving History](https://gbayer.com/development/moving-files-from-one-git-repository-to-another-preserving-history/) which I used to seed this repo with just the sample code, instead of the full .Net doc set :)